Cerumenolytic

 A cerumenolytic is an ear wax (cerumen) softening agent.
-Common cerumenolytics such as hydrogen peroxide and hydrogen peroxide - urea are topical preparations used to facilitate the removal of ear wax.
+Common cerumenolytics such as hydrogen peroxide and hydrogen peroxide - urea (also called carbamide peroxide) are topical preparations used to facilitate the removal of ear wax.
 Their side effects tend to be mild, including ear discomfort, transient loss of hearing, dizziness, and local irritation.

 Medical uses

 Cerumenolytics are used to soften and break up ear wax.
 Using a cerumenolytic can reduce the need for flushing the ear with irrigants for wax removal.
 Additionally, cerumenolytics can also facilitate the manual removal of ear wax.
 Overall, all cerumenolytics are considered to be equivalent in efficacy.
 Cerumenolytics are administered directly into the ear, which is a form of topical administration that can be specified as "ototopical."
 Generally, the use of a cerumenolytic involves instilling several drops of the product into the affected ear once or twice daily for a treatment duration of 3 to 5 days.
 Each instillation is relatively quick (less than 5 minutes) and can be done either at home or in a clinical setting.
 However, like all ear wax treatments, the ear wax can reaccumulate in the ear after treatment, necessitating further treatment.
 Cerumenolytics are not recommended in children less than 3 years-old.